 - show symptoms of COVID-19, such as a cough, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell;

-- have a fever (temperature higher than 100°F);
+- have a fever (temperature higher than 100°F); or

 Classrooms will have sanitizing/cleaning products that can be used to clean surfaces as needed.
 Common areas will be cleaned throughout the day, including frequently touched surfaces and doors.
-Additional cleaning will include fogging with approved disinfectant at the end of each day.

 Student Arrival and Transportation (Including Riding the Bus)